Crowcombe Heathfield railway station: Loop and signal box

 The station stands at the highest point on the line, just under 400 ft above sea level, approached by a 1:86 gradient either side.
 This has always slowed the operating time on the long section between Bishops Lydeard and Williton, resulting in total capacity restrictions on the whole line to Minehead.
 Increasing seasonal passenger traffic to Minehead, was the driver behind the B&ER installing a loop at the station in 1879, doubling maximum traffic to a total of four trains per hour.

 When the WSR reopened the line only the eastern "up" platform line was certified for operation.
-The resultant long-section between Bishops Lydeard and Williton meant that the line could only operate a maximum of two trains which were timed to pass at Williton which is about half way along the 20 mi line.
+The resultant long-section between Bishops Lydeard and Williton meant that the line could only operate a maximum of two trains which were timed to pass at Williton which is about halfway along the 20 mi line.
 The station's loop was reinstated in May 1994 so a new signal box was required.
 A small standard-pattern GWR signal box was made using an upper wooden section reclaimed from the closed Ebbw Vale Sidings South in South Wales which was mounted on a newly constructed standard-height brick locking room.
 This has access steps on the southern side rather than the northern side as before.
 The 34 lever tappet-locking frame was first installed at Marsh Junction, Bristol, and then moved to Frome North in 1970.
 It was bought directly by the WSR after that signal box closed in 1984, and reinstalled in its current location, with 29 operating levers.
 The two loops were purposefully installed with linked-operated catch-points, which allows full two-train operations.

 The signalling design allows the signal box to be switched-out of operation at quiet times when trains do not need to pass here.
 Three token boxes are hence provided at the signal boxes at Bishops Lydeard and Williton, and the signal box has two extra levers to allow the signalman to passover section control.